Bath Room Sink Drain

 Removing the stopper.
-Underneath the sink you will find the rod that connects to the stopper.
+Underneath the sink, you will find the rod that connects to the stopper.
 The rod is held in by a locking nut to the drain.
 Unscrew this locking nut and pull the rod back slightly.
 Now you can pull the stopper out of the sink.

 Clean the stopper.
-Remove any hair, soap or other debris from the stopper.
+Remove any hair, soap, or other debris from the stopper.

 Replacing stopper.
 Place the stopper back into the drain.
 Push the rod back into place and tighten the locking nut.
-Do not over tighten the locking nut or it will make it difficult to pull the stopper handle.
+Do not over-tighten the locking nut, or it will make it difficult to pull the stopper handle.

 Removing the P-Trap.
-To remove the bathroom sink P-trap you will need a small bucket and Channellock pliers.
+To remove the bathroom sink P-trap, you will need a small bucket and Channellock pliers.
 Place the bucket under the P-trap to catch the water when you remove the trap.
 Loosen both nuts on the trap.
 Now unscrew the lower nut all the way.
-Now unscrew the upper nut all the way and remove trap.
+Now unscrew the upper nut all the way and remove the trap.
 Clear the trap of any debris.
 Replace the trap and tighten hand tight.